Record prices for paintings, sculpture eyed at N.Y. auctions

 NEW YORK With prices for top-tier works of art at an all-time high, records for paintings and sculpture appear certain to fall at upcoming spring auctions in New York by Christie's and Sotheby's.

-Christie's scored a one-two punch this season, landing a Pablo Picasso painting and a Alberto Giacometti sculpture, with each expected to sell for $130 million (85.82 million pounds) or more, before a commission of just over 12 percent is tacked on.
+Christie's scored a one-two punch this season, landing a Pablo Picasso painting and a Alberto Giacometti sculpture, with each expected to sell for $130 million or more, before a commission of just over 12 percent is tacked on.

 The $140 million estimate for Picasso's "Les femmes d'Alger (Version "O")," a cubist work last auctioned in 1997 when it nearly tripled expectations, is the highest pre-sale price ever accorded an auction offering.